franklinselva/rrbot_rl/README.md

 ## Usage

- - To start using the package, check whether the workspace is sourced bu,
+ - To start using the package, check whether the workspace is sourced,

 ```
 source <workspace>/devel/setup.bash